psNSXT/psNSXT/README.md

 ### Segments

-You can Add, Set and Remove Segments (Type VLAN Only)
+You can Add, Set and Remove Segments (Type VLAN and Overlay)

 ```powershell
 #Add a (vlan) Segment MySegment on MyTZ-Vlan with vlan id 2